-Reported concentrations of DEHP (n=23,651 measurements) and MEHP (n=1,232 measurements) in 16 environmental media (i.e. outdoor air, sediment, surface water, soil, sludge, waste water treatment plant (WWTP) effluent, algae, plankton, invertebrates, fish, amphibians, birds, seals, meat for human consumption, milk and blood) from locations in the United States, Canada, Europe and Japan/Asia over the period between 1995 and July 2010 were compiled from 1,131 studies for DEHP and 43 studies for MEHP reported by Clark [7] and summarized in the Appendix of the Supporting Information.
-Clark [7] used the Klimisch evaluation scale [43] to evaluate all studies for data quality according to the following rankings: (1) reliable without restrictions (i.e., high quality studies with precautions to prevent contamination; information on quality assurance/quality control measures (QA/QC) and blank corrections were provided; (2) reliable with restrictions (i.e. high quality studies but data were not corrected for blanks); (3) not reliable (i.e., studies lacking QA/QC measures; high concentrations noted in blanks; study included data which may not be representative of ambient conditions (e.g. studies that included samples from a known source of DEHP); or (4) unassignable/insufficient information available to categorize study (i.e., data were reported in government studies not available in English).
-Approximately 16% of the compiled DEHP concentration means were categorized as not reliable (category 3) [7] and are not included in the 1,131 DEHP exposure studies used in this analysis.
-Figure S1 illustrates that the exclusion of unreliable data does not have a significant effect on the distribution of the activities in any of the media except outdoor air.
+Reported concentrations of DEHP (n = 23651 measurements) and MEHP (n = 1232 measurements) in 16 environmental media (i.e., outdoor air, sediment, surface water, soil, sludge, wastewater treatment plant effluent, algae, plankton, invertebrates, fish, amphibians, birds, seals, meat for human consumption, milk, and blood) from locations in the United States, Canada, Europe, and Asia over the period between 1995 and July 2010 were compiled from 1131 studies for DEHP and 43 studies for MEHP reported by Clark [7] and summarized in the Appendix to the Supplemental Data.
+Clark [7] used the Klimisch et al. evaluation scale [43] to evaluate all studies for data quality according to the following rankings: 1) reliable without restrictions (i.e., high-quality studies with precautions to prevent contamination, information on quality assurance/ quality control measures, and blank corrections were provided); 2) reliable with restrictions (i.e., high-quality studies, but data were not corrected for blanks); 3) not reliable (i.e., studies lacking quality assurance/quality control measures, high concentrations noted in blanks, studies including data that may not be representative of ambient conditions [e.g., studies that included samples from a known source of DEHP]); and 4) unassignable/insufficient information available to categorize study (i.e., data were reported in government studies not available in English).
+Approximately 16% of the compiled DEHP concentration means were categorized as not reliable (category 3) [7] and are not included in the 1131 DEHP exposure studies used in this analysis.
+In the Supplemental Data, Figure S1 illustrates that the exclusion of unreliable data does not have a significant effect on the distribution of the activities in any of the media except outdoor air.
 A number of reported aerial concentrations of DEHP were orders of magnitude greater than the vapor pressure of DEHP, corresponding to chemical activities greater than 1, which are not thermodynamically plausible.
-Data in category 4 were not excluded by Clark [7] and in this study because this would result in removal of some potentially high quality data.
-Non-detectable concentrations were set to one-half of the reported detection limit [7].
-The mean DEHP and MEHP concentration from each study in categories 1, 2, and 4 was expressed in terms of a chemical activity.
+Data in category 4 were not excluded by Clark [7] nor in the present study because this would result in removal of some potentially high-quality data.
+Nondetectable concentrations were set to one-half of the reported detection limit [7].
+The mean DEHP and MEHP concentrations from each study in categories 1, 2, and 4 were expressed in terms of a chemical activity.
 Median concentrations were used if mean values were not reported.
 If only a range of concentrations was reported, the highest value in the range was used.
 Compiled concentrations for each medium were represented by log-normal distributions.
-Geometric mean concentrations from 1122 and 36 studies were determined for DEHP and MEHP, respectively.
-All exposure data and the corresponding values of chemical activity are provided in the Appendix to the Supporting Information.
+Geometric mean concentrations from 1122 studies and 36 studies were determined for DEHP and MEHP, respectively.
+All exposure data and the corresponding values of chemical activity are provided in the Appendix to the Supplemental Data.

-DEHP toxicity in-vivo
+DEHP toxicity in vivo

-Hundreds of studies have investigated the biological responses of DEHP in live animals and invitro bioassays.
-Most of the in-vivo studies have been compiled and reviewed in two reports.
-First, as part of a DEHP risk assessment in 2008, the EU [8] reviewed acute and chronic toxicity studies of This article is protected by copyright.
-All rights reserved DEHP in aquatic and terrestrial organisms.
-From a total of 148 studies, seven high quality no-observedeffect-concentrations (NOECs) were selected by the EU assessors to represent the range of effects in fish, amphibians, aquatic and soil invertebrates, microorganisms and higher plants exposed to DEHP via food, sediment, sludge or soil.
-These values are listed in Table S3.
+Hundreds of studies have investigated the biological responses of DEHP in live animals and in vitro bioassays.
+Most of the in vivo studies have been compiled and reviewed in 2 reports.
+First, as part of a DEHP risk assessment in 2008, the European Union [8] reviewed acute and chronic toxicity studies of DEHP in aquatic and terrestrial organisms.
+From a total of 148 studies, 7 high-quality no-observed-effect concentrations (NOECs) were selected by the European Union assessors to represent the range of effects in fish, amphibians, aquatic and soil invertebrates, microorganisms, and higher plants exposed to DEHP via food, sediment, sludge, or soil.
+These values are listed in Supplemental Data, Table S3.